A Quality Graduate HR Program

 Competitive Internships Leading To An HR Career: A True Career

-Interested in on-site experience?
+Interested in the on-site experience?

 Paid internships are available and are strongly recommended for students without prior experience in HRM.
 These opportunities have resulted in robust careers for many of our graduates.

 Each year, our students are placed in esteemed organizations.
-SMLR alumni are employed in leading corporate, government, and nonprofit organizations around the globe, including: GE, IBM, Johnson & Johnson, PepsiCo, Lockheed Martin and Bristol-Myers Squibb Company.
+SMLR alumni are employed in leading corporate, government, and nonprofit organizations around the globe, including GE, IBM, Johnson & Johnson, PepsiCo, Lockheed Martin, and Bristol-Myers Squibb Company.

 Networking Opportunities With Senior HR Professionals

 You will have the opportunity to join the award-winning, Rutgers Society of Human Resource Management's (RUSHRM) graduate chapter.
 RUSHRM is a student unit of the national Society for Human Resource Management—the world's largest association devoted to human resource management, representing more than 200,000 individual members.